aslagle/reactive-table/README.md

 By default, fields that use `fn` will be sorted by the result of this function.
 If you want to sort by the field's original value instead (for example, if you are making a date human-readable), set `sortByValue` to `true` on the field object.

+Be aware that it is impossible at the moment to filter on virtual fields.

 ##### HTML

 You can use HTML in a virtual column by creating a Spacebars SafeString: